CompassSecurity/BloodHoundQueries/BloodHound_Custom_Queries/README.md

 Handy in environments where SMB signing is enforced on almost every computer in order to find the ones without it, attack them and possibly reuse local administrator passwords.

-The computers without signing have to be imported manually with [BloodHoundLoader.py](BloodHoundLoader.py).
+The computers without signing have to be imported manually with [BloodHound Loader](../BloodHound_Loader).

 #### Shortest Paths from no Signing to High Value Targets